Integralist/integralist.co.uk/content/posts/statistic-basics.md

 > Note: standard deviation has its own Greek symbol `σ` (referred to as the lowercase Sigma).
 Remember to calculate `σ` you start by calculating the variance, and then take the square root.

 Some other real-world examples would be a company that manufactures machine parts.
 For them, they want the standard deviation for their data to be small so they can be sure all the parts they build are the same size.
-Where as if you were inspecting wages across a large organisation you would likely find that the standard deviation naturally becomes quite large.
+Whereas if you were inspecting wages across a large organisation you would likely find that the standard deviation naturally becomes quite large.

 Standard deviation is also measured in the same units as your data.
 So if your dataset values are, for example, centimeters and the standard deviation is `1`, this means that the values are typically 1 centimeter away from the mean.